-229 5.
-Contaminant transport case study
+5. Contaminant transport case study

-The ABAGUS approach is demonstrated on a synthetic contaminant transport problem to explore the model-based uncertainty of distributed contaminant concentrations in an analytical contaminant transport model (Vesselinov and Harp, 2010) considering uncertainty in the plume source location (x_s, y_s) and dispersivities (a_x, a_y, a_z) .
+The ABAGUS approach is demonstrated on a synthetic contaminant transport problem to explore the model-based uncertainty of distributed contaminant concentrations in an analytical contaminant transport model (Vesselinov and Harp, 2010) considering uncertainty in the plume source location ( $x_s$ , $y_s$ ) and dispersivities ( $a_x$ , $a_y$ , $a_z$ ).
 Flow is in the x-direction.
-True concentrations are collected from a simulation of the model given true parameter values listed in Table 5.
-Information regarding the parameters (e.g. value, min, max, and resolution) is also presented in Table 5.
+True concentrations are collected from a simulation of the model given true parameter values listed in Table 1.
+Information regarding the parameters (e.g. value, min, max, and resolution) is presented in Table 2.
 The collected concentrations have been rounded to values similar in resolution to field-collected measurements.
-A concentration map of the "truth" at t = 49years is presented in Figure 3.
+A concentration map of the "truth" at t=49 years is presented in Fig. 3.